Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 # Bad Arts Entertainment Milestone Project

-This webpage has been designed for a Limerick based rap label which represents 8 distinct artist/group of artists.
+This webpage has been designed for a Limerick based rap label which represents several artists.
 The objective of the project is to create an all-in-one platform for Bad Arts Entertainment to connect their social media presence which is spread across multiple websites.
 This website would pull content from Twitter & Youtube while also linking to Spotify & Bandcamp.
 The website will also be used as a promotional tool for the label to advertise album & merchandise releases.
 Previous concerts they have done will also be on display.
-This will help the label to build a community of fans.
+This will help the label build a community of fans.

 ## UX